quanvuong/paper_summaries/Model_Based_Reinforcement_Learning/README.md

 - Visualizes the reward function surface and uses this visualization to justify their claims.

 - The visualization techniques look interesting and can be re-used in other studies.

+[Using_Inaccurate_Models_in_Reinforcement_Learning][Using_Inaccurate_Models_in_Reinforcement_Learning.pdf]

+- Differentiate through the learnt model to obtain the policy gradient.

+- Evaluate this policy gradient at a true trajectory to remove one source of gradient approximation error.